 Click this link here to see the BBC video on why we change the the clocks

-Edinburgh District Council have realised that owners are having problems organising repairs to their communal areas.
+The City of Edinburgh Council (CEC) have realised that owners are having problems organising repairs to their communal areas.
 So, they have set up a help line to give free advice on this subject.
 You can contact them on 01315296778.

-Update EDC wants to force flat owners to pay into a repair fund
+Update CEC wants to force flat owners to pay into a repair fund

-As of the 20th of May 2019 Edinburgh District Council will be giving evidence to a Scottish Parliament working group to overhaul the national rules that would force tenement flat owners to pay into a common repair fund.
-My opinion is it would be better for the stair to organise these repairs on their own.
-Because of the previous problems with the old Edinburgh Statutory Notice system I can see EDC forcing a Factor on the stair to get repairs sorted.
-This can work out more costly with regards to stair lights where the average individual bill of £20-£30 every couple of years could be £70-£80 every year due to management fees.
+As of the 20th of May 2019 The City of Edinburgh Council (CEC) will be giving evidence to a Scottish Parliament working group to overhaul the national rules.
+This could force tenement flat owners to pay into a common repair fund.
+My opinion is it would be more cost effective for the stair to organise these repairs on their own.
+Because of the previous problems with the old the old City of Edinburgh Council Statutory Notice system.
+I can see CEC forcing a Factor on the stair to get repairs sorted.
+Basically a Statutory Notice system managed via a third party.
+This can work out more costly with regards to stair lights where the average individual bill of £20-£30 every couple of years if self organised or it could be £70-£80 every year not including the Factor’s management fees.

 This is a blog to aid residents who live in Edinburgh’s communal tenement properties to organise and understand the process of maintaining their stair lighting system.